-However, as shown in Tab. \ref{fig:result_graz} (\acs{heatreg} 178 lms), this only slightly increases the performance (\ac{tre}: $4.6\pm2$ vs $4.8\pm2.3$ and \ac{asd}: $1.8\pm0.5$ vs $1.9\pm0.5$) leading to the conclusion that our method is superior in this setting.
+However, as shown in Tab. \ref{fig:result_graz} (\acs{heatreg} 178 lms), this only slightly improves performance (\ac{tre}: $4.6\pm2$ vs. $4.8\pm2.3$, and \ac{asd}: $1.8\pm0.5$ vs. $1.9\pm0.5$) concluding that our method is superior in this setting.
+Moreover, it highlights the advantage of the $uv$ paradigm, which allows for predicting an arbitrary number of landmarks for each anatomy without needing to modify the U-Net architecture, where \ac{heatreg} requires the introduction of a channel and thus additional parameters for each landmark.
 Fig. \ref{fig:result_graz} shows that our method predicts accurate landmarks for the carpal bones and epiphysis of radius and ulna.
 While for the most cases this also holds true for the metacarpals, radius and ulna, our method can produce inaccurate landmarks for these bones, if the image shows a rather smaller section of the wrist (see Fig. \ref{fig:graz_uv_worst}).
 However, the landmarks of carpal bones and epiphysis remain highly accurate.
 Considered the qualitative result of the \ac{heatreg} in the second row, it produces high errors in all three images leaving areas/borders of many bones, especially radius, ulna and ossis hamatum uncovered.